-Parents can indicate on a common application form that they believe there is an exceptional need for admission here.
+Parents can indicate on Devon's common application forms that they believe there is an exceptional need for admission here.
 It is not expected that a parent will seek this priority at a school that was not named as the first preference.
 The onus is on parents to submit their supporting evidence and to provide further evidence if requested to do so.
-Parents who apply using a common application form from another LA without a tick box for exceptional need should put a note in the reasons for their preference that they are requesting exceptional need priority and provide the required supporting evidence.
+Parents who apply using a common application form from another LA without a tick box for exceptional need should put a note in the reasons for their preference that they are requesting exceptional need priority and will be providing the required supporting evidence.

-If we accept that exceptional need has been demonstrated, the application will be prioritised under oversubscription criterion 2.
-This does not guarantee that a place will be available.
+If we accept that exceptional need has been demonstrated, the application will be prioritised under our oversubscription criterion 2.
+This doesn't guarantee that a place will be available.
 Where we don't agree that the need is exceptional, the application will be prioritised according to other oversubscription criteria.